Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Exterior of Buckingham Palace| ©Craige McGonigle

-On the first day we will try to see the most iconic spots in the city in order to get a more generic view of what the city is like.
+During the first day we will try to see the most emblematic points of the city in order to get a more generic view of what the city is like.

 Buckingham Palace